Colonia Valdense

-Colonia Valdense is a small city located in southwestern Uruguay, within the Colonia Department.
-It is home to around 3,200 people.
+Colonia Valdense is a city located in the Colonia Department, in southwestern Uruguay.
+Situated between the Sarandí Grande stream and the Rosario River, it was founded in the 1850s by Italian immigrants who were adherents of the Waldensian Evangelical Church, and originated as an agricultural settlement.

+The city is noted for preserving the heritage and traditions of its founders and for its location within Uruguay’s principal dairy-producing region, with a significant presence of dairy production.
+It also serves as the administrative seat of the Waldensian Evangelical Church of the River Plate.

 Geography

 It lies along Route 1, 120 km west of Montevideo and about 2 km west of its intersection with Route 51.

 History

 Colonia Valdense was founded in 1858, following the arrival of Italian immigrants from Piedmont, especially from the Waldensian Valleys and the Aosta Valley.
 The town is named after Pierre Valdo, a French merchant, founder of the religious movement known as "The Waldensians".
 The Waldensian Evangelical Church, which is now a Protestant church, has a strong presence here.

 Language

 Spoken dialect was the Patois, which was an occitan dialect spoken in the town of Villar Pellice in Italy from where the settlers were originated.
 The dialect was spoken mainly in the Colonia Department, where the first pilgrims settled, in the city called La Paz, Colonia.
 Today it is considered a dead language, although some elders at the mentioned location still practice it.
 There are still written tracts of the language in the Waldensians Library (Biblioteca Valdense) in the town of Colonia Valdense, Colonia Department.

 Patois speaker arrived to Uruguay from the Piedmont.
 They were Waldensians, members of the oldest Protestant church in Italy, giving their name to the city Colonia Valdense which translated from the Spanish means Waldensians Colony.

 Its status was elevated to "Pueblo" (village) on 6 November 1951 by the Act of Ley N° 11.742.
 On 24 September 1982, it was renamed to "Colonia Valdense" and its status was elevated to "Ciudad" (city) by the Act of Decreto-Ley N° 15.323.